tvieregge/notes/the_mind_illuminated.md

 the cat meowing)

 __Peripheral Awareness__: The general awareness of everything.
-It filters out information it thinks in unimportant.
-It also profides quick reations that don't have time for analysis.
+It filters out information it thinks is unimportant.
+It also provides quick reactions that don't have time for analysis.

 __Extrospective__ vs. __Introspective__: Extrospective means it is directed outside the the mind, introspective means internal to the mind (thoughts, feeling etc.).